mpusz/wg21-papers/src/2982R0_std_quantity_as_a_numeric_type.md

 }
 ```

-The first check is useful for some use cases in the above code.
+In the above code, the first check could useful for some use cases.
 However, the second
 one is impossible to implement and should not compile.
 The third one could be considered useful,
 but the current version of [@MP-UNITS] does not expose such an interface to limit
 potential confusion.